Kingsford-Group/scallop/README.md

 framework.

 # Installation
-To install Scallop, you need to first download/compile a few software packages (htslib, Boost, and GUROBI), setup the corresponding environmental variables, and then compile the source code of Scallop.
+To install Scallop, you need to first download/compile htslib and Boost, setup the corresponding environmental variables, and then compile the source code of Scallop.

 ## Install htslib